Wall Street loses ground, marking 2nd straight weekly loss

 AP Business Writers

-Stocks are losing more ground on Wall Street in afternoon trading Friday as worries grow that the Federal Reserve and other central banks are willing to bring on a recession if that’s what it takes to get inflation under control.
+Wall Street racked up more losses Friday, as worries mounted that the Federal Reserve and other central banks are willing to bring on a recession if that’s what it takes to crush inflation.

+The S&P 500 fell 1.1%, its third straight drop.
+The Dow Jones Industrial Average dropped 0.8% and the Nasdaq composite lost 1%.
+The major indexes marked their second straight weekly loss.

-The losses were broad.
-More than 90% of companies in the benchmark S&P 500 fell.
-Technology and health care stocks had some of the biggest losses.
-Microsoft fell 1.9% and Pfizer slid 3.3%.
+The pullback was broad.
+More than 80% of stocks in the benchmark S&P 500 fell.
+Technology and health care stocks were among the biggest weights on the market.
+Microsoft fell 1.7% and Pfizer slid 4.1%.

 The Fed this week raised its forecast for how high it will ultimately take interest rates and tried to dash some investors’ hopes that rate cuts may happen next year.
 In Europe, the central bank came off as even more aggressive in many investors’ eyes.